 I went to Dr. Chi six weeks after the revision surgery.
 He was very pleased with the results and so was I!
 He told me to stay out of the sun and always wear sunscreen and a hat if I am going outside.

 I may need one more surgery to thin the tissue/bump near my left eyebrow where the flap had been connected.
 My Doctor said he could do that surgery in the office.
 He wanted to wait three months to see if it would go away on its own.
 He said if it does not, he will fix it for me.
-I go back to see him in May 2017.

 I am so thankful that the basal cell is GONE and I am on the back side of this journey.